 Pros

-• You are not prohibited from using the communal spaces, but only private rooms.
+- You are not prohibited from using communal spaces, only private rooms.

 Cons

-• Through rent payments, you can reimburse yourself for the bills you are responsible for paying and managing.
+- You can reimburse yourself through rent payments for the bills you are responsible for paying and managing.

 Final Thought

-In conclusion, converting a property into an HMO can benefit landlords, tenants and the local economy.
-However, ensuring you fully understand what is involved before making any decisions and seeking professional advice if needed is crucial.
-Specialised mortgages are essential for HMOs, and the extra income can often cover any additional costs associated with this type of loan.
-There are pros and cons to consider, so weigh all the options before jumping in.
+Converting a property into an HMO can benefit landlords, tenants, and the local economy.
+However, it is vital to fully understand the requirements before making any decisions.
+Seeking professional advice, if needed, is also recommended.
+Specialised mortgages are often required for HMOs, and the additional income can help cover extra costs linked to this type of loan.
+Carefully assess the advantages and disadvantages to make an informed decision before proceeding.